niess/pumas/README.md

 The PUMAS library is  under the **GNU LGPLv3** license.
 See the provided [LICENSE](LICENSE) and [COPYING.LESSER](COPYING.LESSER) files.
-The [examples](examples) however have a separate public domain license allowing them to be copied without restrictions.
+The [examples](examples) however have a separate public domain license allowing them to be copied without any restriction.